NiceDuckGames/GDVN/README.md

 # Usage

-The singleton is used exactly the same as Godot's built-in JSON class.
+GDVN is used exactly the same as Godot's built-in JSON class.

 #### `String stringify(data: Variant, indent: String = "    ", sort_keys: bool = false, full_precision: bool = false)`
 Converts `data` into a String formatted using the Variant's constructor syntax.
 If `data` is a Dictionary or Array, this is done recursively for every key:value pair or element, then the data is converted to a String in JSON format.